adenchfi/ChiGPU/README.md

 # Typical usage
+An example tight-binding model, Nb_tb.dat, is provided for the purposes of testing the code.

+Refer to example_run.sh for usage for running the code.

 We expect the user to use Wannier90 to generate the tight-binding moddel, with flag write_hr=.true. or write_tb=.true.
 Some lines in the files need to be deleted; the util/wannier_filter_hr.py script will do that.

-Refer to example_run.sh for usage for running the code.